The best twin-engine piston aircraft for personal and business flying

 The Aztec is the load-hauler of the group, carrying a useful load generous enough that you can fill the tanks and still take meaningful payload, where most of its class makes you choose between people and fuel.
 That capability, plus a famously docile, stable feel on instruments, is why it spent decades as a freighter and bush twin long after faster designs aged out.
 It is unhurried, and the normally aspirated Lycomings give it a modest single-engine ceiling that demands real weight planning on a hot day or over high terrain.
 Aging fuel bladders are the ownership item to check.
 For a budget-minded buyer who values useful load and steadiness over block speed, the Aztec hauls what its faster rivals leave on the ramp.

-Tick 2 or more above to compare them side by side. selected (max)
+Select up to 5 aircraft to compare side by side. selected (max)

 Buying advice

-- Get an honest assessment of your engine-out skills before buying.
-Flying a twin on one engine is a perishable skill.
-If you cannot commit to regular multi-engine proficiency practice, a well-equipped single with modern avionics and good IFR capability may be the more honest choice.
+Be honest about engine-out proficiency.
+Flying a twin on one engine is a perishable skill, and the second engine only helps in the narrow case where one quits and you have the altitude, speed, and training to manage the transition.
+It does nothing for fuel exhaustion, pilot error, or weather.
+If you cannot commit to regular multi-engine practice, a well-equipped single with good IFR capability is the more honest airplane.